paulu/deepfeatinterp/README.md

 # 1 Introduction

 Deep Feature Interpolation (DFI) edits the content of an image by interpolating the feature representations of a deep convolutional neural network.
-DFI is described in [https://arxiv.org/abs/1611.05507](https://arxiv.org/abs/1611.05507) and will appear at [CVPR 2017](http://cvpr2017.thecvf.com/).
+DFI is described in [Deep Feature Interpolation for Image Content Changes](https://arxiv.org/abs/1611.05507) and will appear at [CVPR 2017](http://cvpr2017.thecvf.com/).

 Please cite this paper if you use our work: